lukasturcani/stk/docs/source/construction_overview.rst

     )

-Based on which classes of :class:`.FunctionalGroup` is found on an edge of the :class:`.TopologyGraph`, :mod:`stk` will select an appropriate :class:`.Reaction` to join them.
+Based on the specific functional groups found on an edge of the :class:`.TopologyGraph`, :mod:`stk` will select an appropriate :class:`.Reaction` to join them.
 You can also force :mod:`stk` to use a different :class:`.Reaction` of your choosing,